 While studying medicine in Montpellier in southern France, Browne observed a local affliction to which he gave the name morgellons.
 The illness manifests as an eruption of tiny hairs on the skin, and was cured by applications of milk or honey.
 In 2002, morgellons resurfaced as a modern anxiety-related illness with similar symptoms.
 The disease spread rapidly, thanks to the internet, but was brusquely dismissed by many doctors as “delusional parasitosis”.
 Tests never found the alleged hairs.
 Oddly, the hairs of morgellons observed by Browne, before microscopes were widely in use, were visible to the naked eye; by the twenty-first century, the morgellon’s hairs had shrunk to microscopic size.

 Hugh Aldersey-Williams is a writer and curator with interests ranging from science to architecture.
-He is the author of Periodic Tales: A Cultural History of the Chemical Elements and Anatomies: A Cultural History of the Human Body.
+He is the author of Periodic Tales: A Cultural History of the Elements, from Arsenic to Zinc and Anatomies: A Cultural History of the Human Body.
 His new book is In Search of Sir Thomas Browne: The Life and Afterlife of The Seventeenth Century’s Most Inquiring Mind.
 He lives in Browne’s home county of Norfolk, England.

 Public Domain Works

 - Pseudodoxia Epidemica in The Works of Sir Thomas Browne (1888), by Thomas Browne, edited by Simon Wilkin.

 - Notes and letters on the natural history of Norfolk : more especially on the birds and fishes (1902 edition), by Thomas Browne, with notes by Thomas Southwell.

 Claire Preston, “Lost Libraries“, an essay from 2012 for The Public Domain Review on Browne’s wonderful Musaeum Clausum.